How to Keep Mice Out of Your House

 - Openings around window well windows

 - Tall grass or other vegetation along the foundation of your house is an ideal environment for mice.
 Keeping a three foot wide space between any vegetation and your house is a good practice.
-Green Giant provides Vegetation Management services including Weed Control in Planting Beds.
+Green Giant provides Vegetation Management services to keep these areas free of hiding spots.

 - Look for voids under concrete slabs such as sidewalks and steps.